 The categorization of the supplement's physical state, shape or form using the following LanguaL™ codes under Supplement Form [E0154].

 Narrower term for Capsules [E0159], when a label describes the capsule to be a softgel

 |E0177||Supplement Form, Unknown

-Complete list of the dates related to the label.
-NOTE: these are not dates when the product was discontinued or reformulated by the manufacturer or when the product was introduced in the market.
+Is the date when a label is entered in the database, or the date when the label was moved from “on market” to “off market.”
+NOTE: these are not always the exact date when the product was discontinued or reformulated by the manufacturer or when the product was introduced in the market.

 See: Entry Date, Off-Market Date

 RDIs are based on dietary reference intake recommendations for infants through 12 months of age.

 Retinol activity equivalents; 1 microgram RAE = 1 microgram retinol, 2 microgram supplemental β-carotene, 12 micrograms β-carotene, or 24 micrograms α-carotene, or 24 micrograms β-cryptoxanthin.

 The amount of vitamin D may, but is not required to, be expressed in international units (IU), in addition to the mandatory declaration in mcg.
 Any declaration of the amount of vitamin D in IU must appear in parentheses after the declaration of the amount of vitamin D in mcg.